 Is my personal information protected?

-Can international companies, trusts and individuals invest with Properties & Pathways?
+Can foreign investors invest with Properties & Pathways?

-Each syndicate is established with an approximate life span.
-Typically, our syndicates range from 4-7 years.
-Having said this, each syndicate is assessed on its own merits and any potential to realise maximised value is constantly assessed throughout the life of the asset.
+Each syndicate is established with an approximate lifespan.
+Typically, our syndicates range from four to seven years.
+However, each syndicate is assessed on its own merits and any opportunity to maximise value is sought throughout the life of the asset.

 - Tenant composition and length of tenure